alundiak/showcases/README.md

 - maybe Testing?
   - showcases: Unit Testing, Integration Testing, and End-to-End Testing.
 Understand the importance of test-driven development (TDD) and behavior-driven development (BDD).

-SOLID principles are a set of guidelines for designing maintainable and scalable software, while design patterns are specific solutions to recurring design problems.
-Following SOLID principles can lead to the creation of well-architected software, and design patterns are tools that can be applied within that architecture to address specific challenges.

-Special angle is JavaScript.
-JavaScript functional programming language and many SOLID principles and Design patterns are not so relevant in JavaScript world.
-But since TypeScript appeared as superset after JavaScript, implementing more and more ECMAScript paradigms/features it becomes more Object Orienting approach.
-And now, some principles and patterns may apply and code can follow and be compliant.

 # Note.